When the Path Curves Out of Sight

 The fact is, we’d never start down any path if we knew the heartbreak that lies ahead.
 The secret is, every path will have suffering and sadness along the way.
 The good news is, every trail will lead to joy, serendipity, and friendship too.

 Humans don’t get to opt out of sadness and regret.
 It’s built into the stones, roots, and soil of every path.
-But never forget, the joy, serendipity, and the friends we meet are also part of the tapestry.
-It all lies ahead no matter the path.
+But never forget that moments of unexpected joy are also part of the recipe.
+It all lies ahead, no matter the path.

-One thought on “When the Path Curves Out of Sight”
+6 thoughts on “When the Path Curves Out of Sight